mirzaghaderi/rtpcr/README.md

 ![Workflow of the analysis](figures/Rplot02.png)
 </details>

-# How to edit ouptput graphs?
+# How to edit ouptput plots?
 the `rtpcr` plotFactor function create ggplot objects for one to three factor table that can furtherbe edited by adding new layers:

 | Task | Example Code |